data61/PSL/PaMpeR/README.md

 # PaMpeR (Proof Method Recommendation system)

-**Waring!
-This branch is under heavy update.
-Some functions are not working properly.**

-PaMpeR is an enhancement tool to give proof engineers hints in their work.

-- The first part of the system is a feature extraction algorithm which obtains training data from existing Proof.
-Users can also create their own training data and modify features they want to use.
-Currently the features are all in binary assertion form.

-- The second part of the system uses a machine learning result from AFP (Archive of Formal Proof) and provides runtime proof method recommendation to user in a proof stage by the keyword Proof_advice.

 # PaMpeR: The complete table for the ITP2018 evaluation:

 | method | in training | per | in test | per | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 |